 Experience has taught me that the best way to encourage children’s art is to focus on the environment, not on not the product.
 My priority is to create a space in which art is inevitable, not in which they come out with something that looks like the one I made.

-My job is to help children recognize what inspiration feels like, and where to find it.
+I want to help children children recognize what inspiration feels like, and where to find it.
 At our house, we find inspiration in art, the books we read and the songs we sing; we find it in boardgames, field trips, toys and conversations with each other.
 We love seeing what our friends have been making and I do trawl the web occasionally for ideas.
 For the most part, though, my recent ideas have come from found objects, play dough and a big pile of styrofoam trays.
 Here are some of the things we’ve made art with so far: acrylic paint, yarn, gouache, pencils, markers, styrofoam, glue, seashells, buttons, string, rocks, buttons, cutouts, quotes, canvas, cardboard, noodles, vegetables, plaster of paris, play dough…

 All the world’s a stage.
 All the world’s a canvas.
 Mommy’s tattoo needed some colour.
 Yes, we do that.